TechnicTitans/technictitans_public/docs/walkthrough.md

 # Google Drive Sync Walkthrough

 ## Overview
-We have implemented a GitHub Action to automatically sync the latest `.llsp` files from a Google Drive folder to `robot_code/latest`.
+We have implemented a GitHub Action to automatically sync the latest `.llsp3` files from a Google Drive folder to `robot_code/latest`.

 ## Changes
 - **Scripts**: Created `scripts/sync_drive.py` to handle authentication and file downloading.